Who is Cooling & Winter?

 The most effective way to deal with Cooling and Winter is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Cooling and Winter on behalf of their clients.
+They help remove millions of negative items every year from companies like Cooling and Winter on behalf of their clients.

 Will Cooling & Winter sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with Cooling and Winter, LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.